11 Things to Do in Friday Harbor without a Car

 What is the Fastest Way to Get to Friday Harbor?

-Flying from Paine Field to Friday Harbor Airport is the fastest way to get to Friday Harbor, with direct flights taking just 25 minutes.
+Flying Kenmore Air Express on a wheeled Cessna Caravan plane from Boeing Field to Friday Harbor Airport is the fastest way to get to Friday Harbor, with direct flights taking just 35 minutes.

 Seaplanes are also another quick way to reach Friday Harbor.
 Flights depart from Lake Union in downtown Seattle and from Kenmore Air Harbor at the north end of Lake Washington.